alavret/yc-solution-library-for-azure/CloudIL-Azure Arc SQL/README.md

 ## Destroying

-Run the following command to destroy created resources in Azure and Yandex.Cloud:
+Run the following command to destroy created resources in Azure and CloudIL:
 ```
 terraform destroy
 ```